 In 2018, the Alzheimer’s Association published Dementia Care Practice Recommendations, which focuses heavily on person-centered care.
 This approach builds care around an individual’s needs and is contingent upon knowing the patient’s unique individuality.
 While this is an easy concept to grasp, it isn’t always easy to execute, especially in a hospital-setting where physicians and nurses are juggling a large patient census.

-But Contessa’s care-model is purposely designed to take a person-centered approach.
+But Contessa’s comprehensive care at home model is purposely designed to take a person-centered approach.

-Home hospital care teams provide the same care as traditional hospitalists and nurses, but on a very personal level.
-The relationship and meeting cadence is often more intimate, personal, and regular than during a traditional hospital stay.
+Our home-based care teams provide the same care as traditional hospitalists and nurses, but on a very personal level.
+The relationship and meeting cadence is often more intimate, personal and regular than during a traditional hospital stay.
 This offers the unique opportunity to learn a lot about a patient’s home environment and lifestyle.
 We design a care plan that is especially suited for the patient’s day-to-day life, which is the essence of person-centered care, and is proven to deliver strong patient outcomes.

 Creating an Improved Experience

-Home hospital care models, like Contessa’s, offer many advantages for people living with dementia.
+Comprehensive home-based care models, like Contessa’s, offer many advantages for people living with dementia.
 Being in a familiar environment surrounded by familiar faces are major benefits.
-At home, a patient’s support system is more inherent, and they are more likely to assist in preparing food, supporting activities of daily living, and using remote patient monitoring devices.
+At home, a patient’s support system is more inherent, and they are more likely to assist in preparing food, supporting activities of daily living and using remote patient monitoring devices.

 It must be said that despite the many comforts of home, we know family members and caregivers alone are not designed to help patients make a full recovery from demanding health conditions.
-In Contessa’s acute care model, our teams are in patients’ homes a great deal both physically and virtually.
-Patients see a specially trained registered nurse at least twice a day for extended visits, round with physicians via telehealth, and are monitored by a Recovery Care Coordinator.
+In Contessa’s acute care model, our teams are in patients’ homes both physically and virtually.
+Patients see a specially trained registered nurse at least twice a day for extended visits, round with physicians via telehealth and are monitored by a Recovery Care Coordinator.
 Due to this elevated level of personal care, our team has identified early signs of dementia before a patient or their family is even aware.
-This leads to earlier diagnosis, treatment, and the creation of long-term care plans.
+This leads to earlier diagnosis, treatment and the creation of long-term care plans.

 Hardly anyone enjoys a hospital stay, even less so when you’re unclear about where you are, who you’re with or why you’re there.
 For people living with dementia, going to the emergency department, or anticipating an extended hospital stays can be confusing and scary.
 Their home, a place of comfort and familiarity, is a simple solution to a complex issue in healthcare.